davecom/DDNES/README.md

 This will never be anything impressive, and it's not code I'm proud of... it's more of a hack as I have time.
 If you want to look at good code, please checkout Michael's project.
 I just plan to get Donkey Kong working and call it a day.
 I've learned a lot about the 6502 and NES architecture already and when I get Donkey Kong playing decently I will have achieved my learning objectives for this project.

+## Building

+If for some very strange reason you wanted to build this code for this non-working emulator, it comes bundled as a project for Xcode 9 w/ SDL included in this repository.
+Although the code is technically probably cross-platform there are no build scripts beyond the Xcode project.

 ## License

 Licensed under the [Apache License](LICENSE).